 The study of helicases has been a dynamic field, with ongoing research continually unveiling new insights into their structure, function, and regulation.
 Recent advances in structural biology have provided detailed atomic-level views of helicases in action, revealing the involved mechanisms by which they unwind DNA.
 These structural studies have also break down how helicases interact with other proteins involved in DNA replication and repair.

 The study of helicases is also expanding beyond the realm of human biology.
 Researchers are investigating helicases in various organisms, from bacteria to viruses, to understand their roles in replication, repair, and pathogenesis.
-This comparative approach can provide valuable insights into the evolution and conservation of helicase function across different species That's the whole idea..
+This comparative approach can provide valuable insights into the evolution and conservation of helicase function across different species Not complicated — just consistent..

 Tips & Expert Advice